 3) Transparency, Authenticity and Integrity of the Influencer

 It would be best for brands to consider the relationship with each influencer holistically instead of worrying about an individual piece of content and assessing authenticity based on timeliness, commitment, and understanding.
 For example, will the influencer post feature us only once and never again?
 What is the influencer’s level of knowledge and expertise regarding our products and brand?
-Can the influencer effectively endorse our products and brand if their audience asks about them?
+Can influencers effectively endorse our products and brand if their audience asks about them?
 All this and more.

-In recent years, there has been an increase in fake followers on Twitter and Instagram accounts.
+In recent years, there has been an increase in fake followers on X (Twitter) and Instagram accounts.
 They often create these to make money or gain attention for themselves.
 Social media platforms have become increasingly popular over the past few decades.
 However, they also provide opportunities for fraudsters who use them to promote their agendas.

 5) Influencers Have No Clear Direction for Their Brand.

 Unfortunately, most influencers lack any sort of business strategy for their brands.
 Since influencer marketing is relatively new, people have unwittingly become influencers by being opinionated, innovative, and entertaining.
-Those around them first recognise their value, and then they understand and recognise their influence.
+Those around them first recognise their value, then understand and recognise their influence.
 They have not fully developed their capacity to value themselves or create revenue streams for themselves or their clients.

 6) Dependent on Platforms/Social Algorithm Updates